-This setup page covers all options of information appearing when the mouse hovers over a file in the main view.
-According the checked options they will be shown or not.
+This setup page covers all options of information appearing when the mouse hovers over a file icon in the Image Area.
+According to the checked options they will be shown or not.

-See below an example of information displayed in tooltip over thumbbar item with the relevant settings done in configuration page.
+See below an example of the information displayed in a tooltip over an icon with the relevant settings done in the configuration page.

 Image files can have some metadata embedded into the image file format.
 These metadata can be stored in a number of standard formats as JPEG, TIFF, PNG, JPEG2000, PGF, and RAW files.
 Metadata can be read and written in the EXIF, IPTC, and XMP formats if they are present in the file.